 The 19th Century Nigerian doctors schooled in England, but also showed great affinity for Scotland where most of them received higher training, inevitably getting enthralled in Scottish intellectual tradition.
 The 1898 petition of Rt.
 Hon.
 Joseph Chamberlain, secretary of state of the colonies to the UK medical schools may not have been without reason.
 All medical officers selected for appointment in the tropics, he suggested in a 1920 archive of the Liverpool School of Tropical Medicine, should enter their career with expert knowledge requisite for dealing with diseases as are prevalent in the tropics.

 The environmental situation in Lagos towards the end of the century had become a major source of worry.
 As it is evident in many newspapers of the time, and as it is aptly told by Olukoju, the problem of sanitation and health at this period was not a minor issue.
 Before the coming of Isaac Oluwole, who was to be remembered as the father of Nigerian public health, the approach to this dangerous situation was racist.
 White residents were kept at a distance from black residents.
 Building on the preventive philosophy of Akinsiku Leigh-Sodipe, who “invented” the saying that “prevention is better than cure,” and whose own career had been caught at thirty-six years by a fever, Oluwole pioneered school health services and started the first School of Hygiene in Nigeria, at Yaba in 1920.
-The sanitary inspection program which he started, called Wole Wole in vernacular, came to a head with the 1924 outbreak of bubonic plagues.
+The sanitary inspection program which he started, called Wole Wole, came to a head with the 1924 outbreak of bubonic plagues.

 Succeeding Oluwole in the position of the Medical Officer of Health in Lagos colony was Oladele Ajose, the man who would start Nigeria’s Red Cross Society.
 Ajose followed Oluwole’s doctrine while presiding over the colony’s health system, paying attention to communicable diseases, especially tuberculosis, and carrying out large reclamation work and beautification of reclaimed lands in Lagos Island, Apapa, and Ikoyi as part of his scheme to keep Lagos Yellow Fever free.
 Oladele Ajose was an examiner in public health and forensic medicine at the school which was Nigeria’s first substantive medical school.
 He was also professor in charge of preventive medicine at the new College of Medicine in Ibadan.
 While Ajose was still a freshman at the University of Glassgow, the Anglophonian West African countries had started thinking of how to start Africa’s own medical school.
 Nigeria opted out three year after the series of transnational conferences to start in 1930, a Medical Training College in Yaba, furunner of the University College Hospital (UCH) Ibadan, which was merged with the latter when it was formed in 1948.
 The UCH included the country’s first full faculty of medicine and university hospital.